i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 group by city, category;
 ```

-**6.Calculate the total profit for each category.
+**6. Calculate the total profit for each category.
 List total_profit and category ordered from hghest to lowest.**
 ```sql
 select category ,